youtube/cobalt/src/cobalt/doc/web_debugging.md

 ##### Debug Console overlay

-This overlay is interactive and it shows messages from Cobalt, along with logs from Javacript `console.log()`.
+This overlay is interactive and it shows messages from Cobalt, along with logs from Javascript `console.log()`.
 While it is active, you cannot interact directly with the underlying page.

 Additionally, it can act as a JS interpreter that will evaluate arbitrary expressions on the page being debugged.
 The output from these JS commands will